zanderteller/dqm/docs/user_guide.rst

 **General Feature Selection**

 Particularly when using a PCA transformation, you can look at the weights in the first few PCA dimensions.
-(PCA dimension weights are stored in the columns of the ``dqm.pca_eigvecs`` matrix.)
+(PCA dimension weights are stored in the columns of the ``dqm_obj.pca_eigvecs`` matrix.)
 Is there a small number of 'raw' dimensions with much larger PCA weights than all other 'raw' dimensions?
 If so, those raw dimensions are presumably disproportionately responsible for whatever structure you're seeing in DQM.

 You can test that theory: for the given subset of features, if you build a DQM map with just those features, do you see essentially the same structure that you saw in the 'full' map using all features?
 If so, this is a decent indication that your subset of features contains all of the important information leading to the structure that you're seeing.